dstik/FFmpeg-Development-Kit/README.md

 This kit is suposed to work with Android NDK version **r14b for Linux or OSX**.
 Version of FFmpeg in repo is **3.2.4**.
 Please, note that versions are quite important here, since it's not guaranteed that with other version of FFmpeg and/or NDK shared libs would even compile.
 If you want to change version of FFmpeg and/or NDK you're completely free to do this, althought I should aware you that this might be not a good idea.

+Also, be sure to use an AWS EC2 instance running Ubuntu 16.04.

 ## Setup
 Quite small amount of setup is needed, basically all you need is to download appropriate NDK version.
 As written above, I've used